 Attorney Nathan Wood is a former Assistant District Attorney, and he’s very experienced in DWI law.
 He’s currently serving as an Assistant District Attorney in College Station, Texas.

-Call 800-929-1725 for an appointment with one of our other competent and capable DWI attorneys.
-Wadler, Perches, Hundl & Kerlick has offices in Wharton and El Campo in Wharton County and in Richmond in Fort Bend County.
+Call or text 800-929-1725 for an appointment with one of our other competent and capable DWI attorneys.
+We have offices in Wharton and El Campo in Wharton County, Fulshear and Richmond in Fort Bend County and Bay City in Matagorda County.
+You can also send us an email by using our contact form.

 DWI is a very serious charge so don’t delay in getting the experienced help you need to navigate the legal processes you face.